I write because I read. I grow because I read. I can never be bored because I read.

 And for any kind of creative writing — travel, short stories, and even self-development — reading fictional books is crucial.
 Otherwise, how would I know how to describe a scene on the street or a conversation amongst two people sitting in a cafe?
 How would I keep the articles interesting and give them a story arc?
 A beginning, a middle, and an end, you know.

 Apart from helping me write, fiction short story books and novellas are interesting and entertaining.
 They teach a lot about the history of the world.
 Fiction books also unravel the behavior and inner workings of human beings.
-(These 21 books changed the way I understand life.)
+(Here are 21 books that changed my life.)

 So while The Outsider taught me how straightforward life can be, Gora and Anna Karenina showed me a lot about the desires and limitations of human beings while telling the history of India and Russia.
 I wouldn’t have known so much about the Brahmo Samaj and the Russian high class if not for those two books.

 Now here are the creative fiction books I loved the most in 2020, that helped me understand something better, moved my life ahead, or made me feel as if with the characters I had progressed, too.

 Source.
 A Sumerian clay tablet, currently housed in the Oriental Institute at the University of Chicago, inscribed with the text of the poem Inanna and Ebih by the priestess Enheduanna, the first author whose name is known.

 [As Wikipedia tells, a tablet is a physically robust writing medium, suitable for casual transport and writing.
 Clay tablets were flattened and mostly dry pieces of clay that could be easily carried, and impressed with a stylus.
 They were used as a writing medium, especially for writing in cuneiform, throughout the Bronze Age and well into the Iron Age.]

 Best Fiction Books I Read in 2020